MinaFoundation/PGT_gptSurveySummarizer/README.md

 2. Get that issue tested by: Cristina Echeverry.
 3. Get that issue approved by the product owners: es92 or Cristina Echeverry.
 4. Write a PR and get it approved by the code owners and Mina devops: Es92 (code owner), berkingurcan (developer & codeco-owner), johnmarcou & Smorci (Mina devops).
 Each PR must correspond to an approved issue.
 By default, PRs should be merged by the PR submitter, though in some cases if changes are needed, they can be merged by code owners.
+5. We have 2 running bot for staging and production.
+For more information reach out to Cristina or berkingurcan.